kitagur12/AntiSubAccount/README.md

 # How to set it up
 Just install the plugin and you can use it!
-You can check the status by changing player_ips.json in plugin_data\Welcome-Message.
+You can check the status by changing player_ips.json in plugin_data\AntiSubAccount.

 Please try installing it on your server!